scalableminds/webknossos/docs/faq.md

 See the [Tooling](./tooling.md) section for a recommendation of Python/MATLAB libraries to work with the webKnossos standard formats.

-## Newly Registered Users Don't Show Up
+## Newly registered users don't show up

 New user registrations need to be approved by the respective admin of your webKnossos instance.